The Trump-Stone friendship faces its biggest test yet

 In addition to their permanent tans and suspiciously thick hair, Stone and Trump also had racy reputations.

-Stone resigned from then-Sen. Bob Dole’s presidential campaign after the National Enquirer reported that the strategist and his second wife, Nydia Bertran Stone, had placed ads in swinger magazines.
-He later served as campaign manager for “Manhattan Madam” Kristen Davis, who helped take down former New York Gov. Eliot Spitzer.
+Stone resigned from then-Sen. Bob Dole’s presidential campaign after the National Enquirer reported that he and his second wife, Nydia Bertran Stone, had placed ads in swinger magazines.
+He later served as campaign manager for “Manhattan Madam” Kristen Davis, who helped take down Eliot Spitzer as New York's governor.

 Davis has also been interviewed by Mueller’s team.